mjwhitta/threadpool/README.md

 ## What is this?

-This Go module is a very simple threadpool implementation.
+This Go module is a very simple thread pool implementation.
+It may be a little non-traditional.
+Rather than a pool of identical worker threads waiting for data, this module sets the maximum number of active threads.
+Additionally, each active thread can do a completely different task, if desired.

+**Note:** Versions prior to v1.5.0 caused deadlock if tasks created sub-tasks.

 ## How to install